 “We greatly enjoyed our stay Great location in the heart of Clifden, good bathroom facilities, great open fire,good parking, plenty of room for the nine family members, would return”- David and Daphne July 2015

 “Was bumped up to this place when original apartment fell through due to a leak.
 Have been to Clifden to stay about 10 times now.
 And this is the best place I’ve stayed yet.
 Ideal for big groups or families.
 Excellent customer service also.”-Paul May 2015

 “Magical!
 A stunning property steeped in history.
 So close to the town ,it made everything so easy.
 Plenty of space and full of character.
 One of the best properties in Clifden and we will def be going back”- Damien July 2014

-Utilities (Electricity and Oil) are charged separate, meter readings will be taken upon arrival and departure, if payment is not received on departure for utilities this will be deducted from the credit card details provided.
+Utilities (Electricity and Oil) are charged separate, meter readings will be taken upon arrival and departure, and will be payable on departure.

 Linen & Towels are inclusive in the rental rate.

 A €200 security/damage deposit is required via PayPal prior to arrival.
 The owner will be in touch via e-mail to arrange same.
 As long as there are no breakages or damage to the property this will be refunded 2 to 3 days after departure.

 Check-in time is strictly from 5pm onwards (If you require a later check-in time please let us know)

 Check-out time is strictly at 10am on day of departure.